Browse by Medical Category

-This observership program is highly specialized and designed for individuals who are interested in developing stroke/neuro-ICU programs or pursuing stroke in their home institution.
-In general we welcome applications from those who have completed neurology training, practicing stroke/neuro ICU physicians or nurses, and industry personnel.
+Please note that the MGH Stroke/Neuro-ICU Observership Program is highly specialized and designed for individuals who are interested in developing stroke/neuro-ICU programs or pursuing stroke in their home institution.
+Applicants are expected to have completed neurology training.
+We also welcome practicing stroke/neuro ICU physicians or nurses, and industry personnel.

 Download, complete, and submit the Stroke and Neuro-ICU Observership Program application form (PDF) with the required documents.

 Aneesh B. Singhal, MDDirector, MGH Stroke/NICU Observership Program Wang Ambulatory Care Center ACC-729-C, Massachusetts General Hospital 55 Fruit Street, Boston, MA 02114